oneforawe/config-repo/README.md

 not showing any git-diff) and as "(untracked content)".
 I've been able to fix this situation by removing that whole package (with `rm -r package-name`) and updating all submodules (with `git submodule update`).
 Perhaps there's a better way, but that works for me.
+(Also consider `git submodule update --recursive` and `git submodule update --init --recursive`.)

 ## Terminology